gbchill/Automated-Email-Responder-for-Collaboration-Requests/README.md

 - **Response Applicability**: Expanded user profile settings and response conditions for greater relevancy.
 - **Integration Simplicity**: Provided clearer setup instructions and streamlined Gmail API integration process.

-## Contributing

-We welcome contributions!
-If you'd like to improve or suggest features, fork the repository and submit a pull request with your changes.
-Please ensure your contributions are documented and adhere to project standards.